Written by Ribcollar Inflatables Ltd, Yeovil — specialists in Hypalon RIB tube manufacture and replacement.

 All seam edges are prepared by sanding (abrading) and cleaning before adhesive is applied.
 This is one of the most important stages in tube manufacture.
 Hypalon forms a mechanical bond — the surface must be properly keyed and clean for the adhesive to work correctly.
 Skipping or rushing this stage is the main cause of seam failure on poorly built tubes.

 The tube is assembled by hand.
-All joints are cold bonded using Bostik 2402 adhesive, which is the industry standard for Hypalon tube construction.
+All joints are cold bonded using Bostik 2402 adhesive, the industry standard for Hypalon tube construction.
 Wooden circular formers are used to maintain shape and fit internal baffles correctly.
 The main seam is glued last, before testing.

 Leafield inflation valves and pressure relief valves are fitted as standard.
 Fittings including handles, lifelines, wear patches and rubbing strakes are bonded on as part of the assembly process.